Feyerabend/bb/workbook/ch03/tictactoe/README.md

 using his knowledge of games and computer systems, realizes that the only way to prevent global catastrophe is to convince the supercomputer that nuclear war is not winnable.

-A key moment in *War Games* is when David, after engaging the WOPR in a game of Tic-Tac-Toe, understands the parallel between the strategy of the game and the futility of nuclear war.
+A key moment in *WarGames* is when David, after engaging the WOPR in a game of Tic-Tac-Toe, understands the parallel between the strategy of the game and the futility of nuclear war.
 The computer plays Tic-Tac-Toe, a game that is simple, deterministic, and has a known solution where either a player wins or the game results in a draw.
 The lesson that emerges from the game, which is applied to nuclear strategy, is that there are no winners in a global thermonuclear war—just like in Tic-Tac-Toe, the best outcome